burhanyilmaz/womob/readme.md

 This app utilizes the WordPress REST API.
 After clicking the convert button, your WordPress website will be transformed into a mobile app.
 Currently, there is only a blog template available.

+After adding your WordPress website URL, you will access your mobile app.
+This is not a web view.
+Some of the post content is web view (only iframe), others are not.

+We welcome contributions from everyone.
+We appreciate your help in making WoMob better!

 ## Intro Videos
 - Demo video shows you what the app can do in simple terms.
 [Demo Video](https://www.youtube.com/watch?v=1vto0uXtHTQ)